Karachi receives first spell of pre-monsoon season showers

 Patrol vehicles were also ordered to be equipped with the necessary tools and equipment to move stranded vehicles.

-With the monsoon season just around the corner, City Administrator Murtaza Wahab said on Saturday that the cleaning and de-silting of 41 major storm drains in Karachi had been almost completed.
+With the monsoon season just around the corner, Wahab said on Saturday that the cleaning and de-silting of 41 major storm drains in Karachi had been almost completed.

 While visiting Jubilee Nullah, Garden Nullah, Soldier Bazaar Nullah and Regal Saddar Nullah, he had said that work on major drains was in full swing.